English at Culcheth Community Primary School

 The word lists are available on the National Curriculum Overviews below.

-At Culcheth Community Primary School a range of different reading schemes are used including Oxford Reading Tree, Rigby Stars and Bug Club.
-All of the children are assessed using the Benchmarking scheme and allocated reading books using the book banding system.
+At Culcheth Community Primary School we have a well planned and resourced reading scheme starting with the Little Wandle Letters and Sounds Revised books and moving onto Oxford University Press book banded books.
+All of the children are assessed using the Little Wandle assessments and then following completion of the phonics programme, they are assessed using the Benchmarking scheme and allocated reading books using the book banding system.
 In this way the children are able to access a rich range of reading material at the appropriate level.

-Lexia, an online personalised reading program, is used to support the teaching of reading in the Foundation Stage and Key stage 1 classes.
+Lexia, an online personalised reading program, is used to support the teaching of reading once the children are phonically secure.

-In Key stage 2, children access Reading Plus as an additional resource to support reading, develop comprehension and vocabulary.
+In Key stage 2, children begin to access Reading Plus as an additional resource to support reading, develop comprehension and vocabulary.

-The whole school also has access to 'Oxford Reading Buddy' which is an online programme that provides the children with access to hundreds of books all the way from Pink (start of Reception) to Black (Year 6) as well as quizzes for each book to check and teach comprehension skills.
+The whole school also has access to 'Collins ebooks' which is an online programme that provides the children with access to hundreds of books.

 Please see our reading page for further information on reading at our school.

-At Culcheth Community Primary School phonics is taught through the Letters and Sounds scheme.
-Additional resources such as Big Phonics may be used to further support learning.
+At Culcheth Community Primary School phonics is taught through the Little Wandle Letters and Sounds Revised systematic synthetic phonics programme.

-Please see our phonics page for a clear explanation of the different phases and how this scheme is used in school.
+Please see our phonics page for a clear explanation of the different phases and how this programme is used in school.